SebastianAlcock/sponsor-approvals-judging-process/README.md

 #### 1. POST /register-student: Register a Student
 What it does:
-- Registers a new user (student or sponsor) in one flexible endpoint.
+- Registers a new student with inputted information.
 How it works:

 - Reads JSON payload via request.get_json().

 - Hashes data['password'] with werkzeug.security.generate_password_hash.

 - Constructs a User(...)
-SQLAlchemy object with both student and sponsor fields (many may be None).
+SQLAlchemy object.

 - Opens a Session(), session.add(new_user) + session.commit().